US consumers boost spending 1% as inflation remains high

 The rise in spending has fueled businesses’ need for workers, and in many cases they can’t find enough people to fill jobs.
 Still, last month, America’s employers added a robust 850,000 jobs, and average hourly pay rose a solid 3.6% compared with a year earlier, faster than the pre-pandemic annual pace.

+“Consumers have very strong balance sheets coming out of the pandemic, which will fuel strong consumer spending and economic growth in the next few years,” said Bill Adams, senior economist at PNC Financial.
+He noted that the surge in COVID-19 cases was occurring primarily in Southern states that are less likely to re-impose restrictions on businesses.

+Adams said he believed that continued strong consumer spending in the second half of the year would increase economic expansion for the year as a whole to around 6.6%.
+That would mark the strongest calendar-year growth since the mid-1980s.

-The inflation index that showed a 3.5% rise year-over-year, which the Fed monitors most closely, excludes volatile food and energy prices.
+At the same time, though, rising inflation poses another risk to optimistic forecasts.
+The inflation index that showed a 3.5% rise year-over-year for June — an index that the Fed monitors most closely — excludes volatile food and energy prices.
 A separate price index that includes all such items rose by an even larger 4% over the past 12 months.
 That was the largest such increase since 2008.

 The Biden administration is predicting that consumers will keep spending and provide vital support for the economy for the rest of this year, even as trillions of dollars in government support wind down.